Apple on a Beach, Study No. 3

 A ripe apple, a sunlit beach, and the naked human form—the idea of innocence.

-Below, I’ve written some of my ideas and concerns about this new direction in my visual art.
-I’ve sculpted as long as I’ve painted and now I see how I can use that skill in my painting.
-I began using different kinds of plaster but no matter the plaster material, even the slightest tap can nick the work and the color is lost.
-White specks to larger spots of white can grow over time.
-Then I came up with the idea of using handmade paper pressed into a mold, then fixing this heavy-weight paper onto a wood surface covered in duck cotton canvas..
-My first attempt was part of my “Kimono” series, “Future Past”.
+Several years ago, I began attaching plaster to canvas but no matter how strong the plaster, even the slightest tap can nick the work and leave white specks.
+Last year, I came up with the idea of using handmade paper pressed into a mold, then fixing this large sheet of heavy-weight paper onto a canvas stretch over a wood panel frame.
+My first attempt was part of my “Kimono” series, “Future Past”—32 in x 43 in sheet of paper.

-I put sketches for upcoming work on this series here, Apple on a Beach.
+I have placed sketches on this series here, Apple on a Beach.
 If you would like to commission one of the sketches then you could request the size you would like (inches or centimeters).
-The larger the piece, the more time it takes for sculpting, and drying the mold and the paper.
+The larger the piece, the more time it takes to sculpt, and dry the mold and the paper.

 Notes on the series: